Loris Kessel: Biography

+Following a couple of season in Formula Two, where he managed to finish fourth twice at Hockenheim driving for the March team, Kessel made his debut in Formula One.

-He participated in six Formula One World Championship Grands Prix, debuting on 2 May 1976.
+Kessel participated in six Formula One World Championship Grands Prix, debuting on 2 May 1976, driving a Brabham for RAM.

+In 1977, he drove his own Apollon-Williams.
 He scored no championship points.

-In 1976, he drove a Brabham for RAM, and in 1977 he drove his own Apollon-Williams, although this car was not a success.

-Kessel ran a series of car dealerships in Switzerland and his own racing team, competing in Ferrari Challenge series in Italy and the main European series.
+Following his retirement from competitive motorracing in 1981, Kessel established a series of car dealerships in Switzerland as well as his own racing team, competing in Ferrari Challenge series in Italy and the main European series.
 The team also competes in the FIA GT3 European Championship with the same car.

-In 2010, he died in Montagnola following a long illness.
+In 2010, Kessel died in Montagnola, Switzerland, after a battle with leukemia.

+His son Ronnie continues to operate the Kessel cars dealership.